-Туре Default Value Mandatory Description S Type tring none Mandatory The URL of the HTML file containing templates used to render the chat widget.
+Туре Default Value Mandatory Description string none No The URL of the HTML file containing templates used to render the chat widget.
 The request is made using either JSONP or AJAX, following the same logic for localization files (see Localization).
 Default templates are included into the JavaScript source so by default, there are no requests made to load them.
-For more information, see Template-based Customization.
-Important Since chat version 850.5.0 you do not necessarily have to download the custom templates over the widgetUrl windowSize windowName
+For more information, see Template- based Customization.
+Important Since chat version 850.5.0 you do not necessarily have to download the custom templates over the network.
+See Template- based Customization for more.

+widgetUrl